HL7/fhir-sdoh-clinicalcare/input/pagecontent/referral_workflow.md

 {:.grid}

 ### Referral Use Cases
 The functional use cases in the table below describe the referral process initiated by a provider, or other healthcare actor, to a referral recipient, both directly and indirectly via an intermediary.
-For each use case the capabilities or limitations of the actor are described.
+For each use case, the capabilities or limitations of the actor are described.
 The table links to the functional use case and the associated detailed technical exchange workflow.

 | Functional Use Case |  Description           | Actors |
 | ------------------------- | ------------------------------------ | ---------------- |